SAPHURAH/Bike-Buyers-Analysis/README.md

 Conclusion
 This project helped me understand the basics of data analysis using Excel.
 I was able to explore the data through pivot tables and visually communicate my findings through a dashboard.
-This project is part of my journey to becoming a data analyst.
+This project is part of my journey to becoming a data scientist.